 Applicants will be notified of their eligibility for the course 2 weeks after the course application deadline.

 This course is eligible under the SkillsFuture Credit Scheme.

 *After e2i Subsidy: $449.54 (inclusive of 7% GST) - for Singapore Citizens & Singapore Permanent Residents, who meet the following entry requirements:

 - Only eligible for arts instructors in the NAC-AEP database (including Self-Employed Persons/Sole proprietor that has professional qualification (minimum of a diploma) in the relevant art form)

 - Achieve 100% attendance of the programme and submit all coursework required

 - No prior training experience in ECCE related programmes

 - The participants and/or the Company shall not receive any other funding from government sources in respect of the e2i grant

-*Self-sponsored applicants who are NTUC members can claim up to 50% of unfunded course fees under the Union Training Assistance Programme (UTAP).
+Self-sponsored applicants who are NTUC members can claim up to 50% of unfunded course fees under the Union Training Assistance Programme (UTAP).
 Claims are capped at $250 per year, or up to $500 for NTUC members aged 40 years old and above.
 Prevailing terms & conditions apply.